 When you want to get a new or pre-owned iPhone or cellular iPad, it’s good practice to verify if it’s locked or unlocked.
 An unlocked iPhone or iPad is not limited to a particular carrier.
 It connects to your mobile carrier of choice.

-Unlocking an iPhone or any mobile phone for that matter is very difficult if you’re not the original contract owner.
-If you purchase a carrier locked iPhone and want to change mobile carriers, it definitely adds time, frustration, and most probably cost onto your total iPhone purchase price.
+Unlocking an iPhone or any mobile phone for that matter is tough if you’re not the original contract owner.
+If you purchase a carrier locked iPhone and want to change mobile carriers, it adds time, frustration, and most probably cost onto your total iPhone purchase price.

 - 1 Check Your Settings for iPhone Unlocked